Eating Disorders

 1. Make a list of eating disorder “red/yellow light” signs and “green light” signs with your therapist or dietitian.

-I do this with many of my clients who are transitioning from high school to college since it will be the first time they’re more consistently away from home.
+I do this with many of my clients who are transitioning from high school to college, as it will be the first time they’ll be more consistently away from home.

 “Red light” or “yellow light” signs are behaviours the indicate the eating disorder voice/urges might be getting a bit stronger.